 We aim to get all the computers that we have purchased out by the end of June, and we are on course to be able to do that.
 We also recognise the importance of supporting children through not just online learning, but additional learning that we can provide for them through schools.
 We are making sure that we have also supported schools to be able to have Microsoft Teams and Google platforms in order to help them deliver more learning online and, for physical learning, we are ensuring that they can deliver by sending resources to pupils directly as well.

 Attending school supports not only children’s education, but their wellbeing.
-Returning to normal routine will be immensely beneficial.
+Returning to a normal routine will be immensely beneficial.
 Will my right hon.
-Friend therefore also look at reintroducing the vital school fruit and vegetable scheme as soon as possible for schools such as Lee Chapel Primary School to ensure that the most vulnerable children get access to fresh, nutritious food?
+Friend therefore also look at reintroducing the vital school fruit and vegetable scheme as soon as possible for schools such as Lee Chapel Primary School, to ensure that the most vulnerable children get access to fresh, nutritious food?

 My hon.
-Friend makes the important point that getting children back into routine is vital, and getting as many children as we can back into the classroom is a top priority for all of us.
+Friend makes the important point that getting children back into, a routine is vital, and getting as many children as we can back into the classroom is a top priority for all of us.
 The fruit and vegetable scheme is led by the Department of Health and Social Care, but I will be in contact with it to have discussions, and I will get back to my hon.
 Friend on the matter.

 Nurseries and early years centres in my constituency tell me they are facing losses of up to £50,000 this term alone.
 If the Government do not act soon, there will not be many nurseries left to send children to.
 When does the Secretary of State hope to come forward with a realistic plan to protect essential nurseries and early years provision?